-Explore the Haunted Places of the Great Northern Catskills
+Explore Haunted Places in the Great Northern Catskills

 Mysterious and, by many accounts, haunted, these Catskill destinations are full of things that go bump in the night.

 A historic 1730 farmhouse in Leeds, New York, Salisbury Manor has rich history and is known for its colonial era architecture.
 However, the manor is also known for an event much more sinister: the murder of a young servant named Anna Dorothea Swarts, whose life ended on the manor's grounds in 1755.